RockefellerArchiveCenter/dm-transfer-workflow/troubleshooting.md

 -   Track number found is different from what it should be; warning only.
 -   Sector truncated.
 Sector data is incomplete, decoding stopped.
 Reason is another sync/mark was found in the data block.
 Almost certainly protection that a sector image can't deal with; sector is not included in the image; error.
 -   Sector offset found is illegal.
 Sector is still decoded; warning only.

+## CDs and DVDs

+### Imaging Script Errors

+**Cannot determine file system type**

+Check that you entered the correct format when prompted by the script (cdrom, cdrw, dvd, dvdrw).
+If this error continues to appear, try mounting the disk image to determine if the contents have been successfully copied.
+Sometimes a disk image can still be considered successful despite this error.

+**Sector offset supplied is larger than disk image (maximum: 0)**

+This error can mean two things: either the disk is corrupt/empty, or you may be trying to image an audio-CD.
+Solution: Insert disk into the FRED, open Exact Audio Copy (EAC).
+If EAC shows a track listing, continue following the audio-CD transfer workflow.
+If no track listing appears, the disk may be blank or corrupt.

+**Error stat(ing) image file (raw_open: image "ref_id.iso" - Not such file or directory)**

+Solution: Empty folder containing the .img file, run script again.